The annual conference is scheduled to meet in San Diego, California, 28-31 October 2021.

 The Sixteenth Century Society and Conference seeks to provide meaningful support to members who have experienced sexual harassment at the annual meeting.
 If you have experienced sexual harassment at the Sixteenth Century Society meeting or have concerns about violations of the SCSC’s Sexual Harassment Policy (see above) please contact the Executive Director, President, or any member of the Executive Committee.
 These individuals can act as confidential “sounding boards, confidantes, and informal advisers; they can also confer with you confidentially about possible next steps” [SAA] and can outline the resources that are available (e.g. escort you to a room, call security, contact law enforcement, etc) and provide support while you utilize these resources.
 These individuals cannot provide legal advice.
 All communications are confidential and the details of such conversations will not be reported, except as required by law.
 Reporting an incident of sexual harassment or concerns about violations of the policy does not obligate the reporter to pursue any further action.
 These individuals are not empowered to investigate claims; they act solely as individuals who can listen and provide information about and access to resources.
 As a voluntary professional organization with a small staff, the SCSC is limited in its ability to respond formally to charges of sexual harassment.
 Nonetheless, within these constraints, the SCSC will follow its professional and ethical responsibility to “support vulnerable members of the community and to strategize to end the harassment in question.”
 [SAA]EEOC: Equal Employment Opportunity CommissionSAA: Shakespeare Association of AmericaSBL: Society for Biblical Literature

-- SCSC 2020 Program will not be available
+- SCSC 2021 Program will be available at a later date.

 - Make a Submission